primus/primus/README.md

     });

     res.on('end', function () {
+      //
-      // remember error message is in the 'error' property socket.socket.emit('error', new Error(obj.error));
+      // Remember error message is in the 'error' property.
+      //
+      primus.socket.emit('error', new Error(JSON.parse(data).error));
     });
   });
 });